Skip Navigation

 Return to main MCHbest page >>

 Overview.
 Affordable housing refers to housing that is deemed affordable to those with a median household income or below, typically defined as costing no more than 30% of a household's income.
-Affordable housing is designed to provide safe, decent, and stable living arrangements for individuals and families who may otherwise struggle to meet their housing needs due to financial constraints.
+Affordable housing aims to provide safe, decent, and stable living arrangements for individuals and families who may otherwise struggle to meet their housing needs due to financial constraints.
 Lack of affordable housing can lead to housing insecurity, where individuals and families face challenges in accessing and maintaining suitable housing, which in turn can impact various aspects of their well-being, including child maltreatment risk.
 Evidence has found that housing affordability may protect against child mental and physical maltreatment.[1]

 Evidence.
 Expert Opinion.
 Strategies with this rating are recommended by credible, impartial experts, guidelines, or committee statements; these strategies are consistent with accepted theoretical frameworks and have good potential to work.
 Often there is literature-based evidence supporting these strategies in related topic areas that indicate this approach would prove effective for this issue.
 Further research is needed to confirm effects in this topic area.